Counselling Session with Cyclic Intervention

 I was amazed by his response to this intervention.

 The cobweb diagram showed a vicious cycle, with each part supported by the words Zed used to tell his story.
-The diagram summarised much of the session, so I included it in my case notes.
+The diagram summarised much of the session and was essential for helping clients understand this sort of intervention.

 This process enhanced reflective listening, as it served as a reflection of the entire session and assisted my analysis of the whole.
 The result surprised both Zed and me and had a constructive impact on Zed.